YokoZar/wine-model/README.md

    share and discuss it, and I will do my best to implement it for you.
  * We don't model "dirty fixes", ie solutions to bugs that increase the time to perfection (perhaps by adding new bugs or more difficulty to existing bugs).
-These might be thought of as ugly hacks to the code that somehow manage to get an app working, which in Wine's case Alexandre opposes.
+These might be thought of as ugly hacks to the code that somehow manage to get a feature working, which in Wine's case aren't accepted.